Solving high-dimensional Hamilton-Jacobi-Bellman PDEs using neural networks: perspectives from the theory of controlled diffusions and measures on path space: Equivalence properties in the limit of infinite batch size

 \begin{remark}[Control variates] Inspecting the proofs of Propositions \ref{prop:log var and KL} and \ref{prop: equivalence moment log-variance}, we see that the identities \eqref{eq:exact gradient} and \eqref{eq:moment log var gradient} rest on the vanishing of terms of the form $ \beta \, {\E} \left[\int_0^T \phi(X_s^u,s) \cdot \mathrm{d}W_s \right], $ where $\beta = -y_0$ for the moment loss and $\beta = - \E\left[g(X_T^u) - \widetilde{Y}^{u,u}_T\right]$ for the log-variance loss.
 The corresponding Monte Carlo estimators (see Section \ref{sec:ensemble averages}) hence include terms that are zero in expectation and act as control variates \cite[Section 4.4.2]{robert2013monte}.
 Using the explicit expression for the derivative in \eqref{eq:exact gradient}, the optimal value for $\beta$ in terms of variance reduction is given by

 which splits into a $\phi$-independent (i.e. shared across network weights) and a $\phi$-dependent (i.e. weight-specific) term.
 The $\phi$-independent term is reproduced in expectation by the log-variance estimator.
 Numerical evidence suggests that the $\phi$-dependent term is often small and fluctuates around zero, but implementations that include this contribution (based on Monte Carlo estimates) hold the promise of further variance reductions.
 We note however that determining a control variate for every weight carries a significant computational overhead and that Monte Carlo errors need to be taken into account.
-Finally, if $y_0$ in the moment loss differs greatly from $- \E\left[ g(X_T^u) - \widetilde{Y}_T^{u,u} \right]$, we expect the corresponding variance to be large, hindering algorithmic performance. \end{remark}
+Finally, if $y_0$ in the moment loss differs greatly from $- \E\left[ g(X_T^u) - \widetilde{Y}_T^{u,u} \right]$, we expect the corresponding variance to be large, hindering algorithmic performance.
+In our follow-up paper \cite{richter2020vargrad}, we have provided a more detailed analysis of the connections between the log-variance divergences and variance reduction techniques in the context of computational Bayesian inference. \end{remark}